 Get a Copy of Your Report

-The Fair Credit Reporting Act requires each of the three major credit bureaus to provide you with a free copy of your credit report once a year.
+The Fair Credit Reporting Act requires each of the three major credit bureaus to provide you with a free copy of your credit report.
 Get your free report at www.annualcreditreport.com.
 Your credit score will not be affected by this request.